Using automated rules can save you time by cutting down the need to monitor campaigns and make frequent, manual changes.

-- Under the “Action” drop-down select Increase budget.
+- Under the “Action” drop-down select the action you want to trigger for your campaigns.
 You can choose to increase your budget by a percentage or specific amount.
 If you’d like to ensure you budget cost doesn’t exceed a certain amount for the billing period, you can set an optional upper budget limit.

 - Define the frequency of your rule.

-- Choose they type of email updates you’d like to receive on issues affecting your rule.
+- Choose the type of email updates you’d like to receive on issues affecting your rule.